Brain & Spine Cancer Treatment

 - Speech problems

 Physicians recommend several tests and procedures for brain cancer diagnoses.
+Approximately 23,800 adults and 4,830 children are diagnosed with cancerous tumors of the brain and spinal cord each year, with brain tumors making up the majority of that number.
 They may recommend a neurological exam, which usually includes checking vision, hearing, reflexes, coordination and balance.
 Experiencing difficulty in one or more of these areas could be a sign of a brain tumor.

 A doctor may recommend magnetic resonance imaging (MRI), commonly used in brain tumor diagnosis, or computerized tomography (CT) or positron emission tomography (PET).
 A biopsy may also be completed for diagnosis.

 Exposing healthy brain tissue to too much radiation can cause significant complications, including neurological dysfunction and loss of cognitive skills.
 Because brain tumors are surrounded by important structures which if damaged could result in long-term side effects, proton therapy can be a great option for many patients.

 Proton therapy increases the precision of treatment.
 Pencil beam scanning capabilities and image-based technology allow for high doses of protons to be administered to the tumor with reduced damage to the surrounding tissues, for example the optic nerve.
 Proton therapy is a safe and non-invasive treatment.
 Patients will experience fewer side effects and are typically able to continue normal activities before and after treatment.

 With proton therapy, much of the healthy tissue and critical organs surrounding the tumor is spared from receiving additional radiation.
 Some of the normal brain tissue receives 50% less radiation than with conventional radiation/X-rays/IMRT.
 In the chart below, the grey/white areas indicate no radiation exposure, while the colored areas indicate radiation exposure.